KaylebJay/petz-1/petz/docs/petz.md

 - To get the ball, right click on it.

 ### Recipes
 - Blueberry Cheese Cake = Blueberries, wheat, cheese and egg.
 - Blueberry Ice Cream: Blueberries, wheat, milk, 2 eggs and 2 snows = 3 ice creams.
 - Blueberry Muffin: Blueberries, 2 wheat, milk, 2 eggs and paper = 8 muffins.

-### Lambs Breed
+### Lamb, Camel and Elephant Breed

-You can get baby lambs.
+You can get baby lambs, camels and elefants.

-1) Lambs could be male/female.
+1) Those petz could be male/female.
 Right-click on them to check its gender.
-2) Get blueberries.
+2) Get blueberries. (configurable in petz.conf)
-3) Use (right-click) blueberries with the lambs to heat them.
+3) Use (right-click) blueberries with the petz to heat them.
-4) When a rut male lamb found a oestrus female (close), she get pregnant.
+4) When a rut male petz found a oestrus female (close), she get pregnant.
-5) Affer one day a baby lamb will born.
+5) Affer one day a baby will born.
 6) Genetics: The baby will inherit the color from its parents.
-From dominant to recessive genes: white, gray, dark gray and brown.
+From dominant to recessive genes: white, gray, dark gray and brown in the case of lambs.
 This means: white color is the most common, parents both white could have a child of any color, if both brown all their descendants will be brown, etc.
-6) The little lamb growns in one day.
+6) The little petz will grown in one day.

 #### Mutation!
-Vanilla lamb!
+Vanilla lamb | White Elephant!

-Also lambs can suffer from a very rare mutation in its genes when spawn or breed, in a 1:200.
-You can get 'Vanilla Wool'.
+Also petz can suffer from a very rare mutation in its genes when spawn or breed, in a 1:200 ratio.
+- You can get a Vanilla Lamb and 'vanilla wool' new item.
+- You can get a white elephant.

+### Dreamcatcher
+Dreamcatcher amulet for your petz!
+Protect them!
+- Craftable with: wood, strings and ducky feathers.
+- To put it: Right click with it on a pet you own.
+- Now your pet will be protected against other players attacks.
+But you can still hurt it.
+- To remove the Dreamcatcher from your pet: Right click on your pet and click on the Dreamcatcher image.
+Another option is to kill your pet, it will drop the dreamcatcher.

+### Bonemeal
+- Install the bonemeal mod and convert your petz bones into fertilizer to grown plants faster.